ThoughtWorksInc/AS101-4-workshop/talisman.md

 Do a git add of the file. e.g. `git add web/config.py`.

-Then do a git commit. e.g. `git commit -m "testing talisman"'
+Then do a git commit. e.g. `git commit -m "testing talisman"`

 If all is working, you should be prompted by talisman about a potential secret being checked-in.